Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/s3-with-versioning-enabled/README.md

 An S3 bucket with **versioning enabled** keeps multiple versions of each object so you can recover from accidental overwrite or delete, and this is strongly recommended for important data like logs, backups, and Terraform state.
-Below is a `README.md`‑style example.[2][4]

 # Terraform: S3 Bucket With Versioning Enabled